CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 Exclusions: Previous Laptop Recipients and Ineligible Programs

 If you got a laptop from any government scheme before (PM or CM phases), you’re out.
-Private/distance learning from unapproved places, repeaters, or non-degree programs don’t count.
+Private/distance learning from unapproved places, repeaters, or non-degree programs doesn’t count.
 Even if you are eligible, there is no guarantee of acceptance, as it depends on the quota and merit.

 How to Apply Online: Step-by-Step Registration Guide